gourmetjs/gourmet-ssr/docs/tutorial-5.md

 - Allow server-side API requests only from a predefined set of IP addresses.
 - Use a global-super-power token for server-side API requests.
 You must keep this token secret.

 We use method #1 for this tutorial.
-It is simple, and at least, as secure as the cookie based authentication method itself, which is widely used for many decades.
+It is simple, and at least, as secure as the cookie-based authentication method itself, which is widely used for many decades.

 ### Converting a relative path to an absolute path